Midco Arena

-The Midco Arena in Sioux Falls, South Dakota is a planned 3,000-seat ice hockey arena on the campus of Augustana University.
-The arena broke ground on October 5, 2021.
+Midco Arena in Sioux Falls, South Dakota is a 3,082-seat ice hockey arena on the campus of Augustana University.
+The arena broke ground on October 5, 2021 and opened as the permanent home of the Augustana Vikings men's ice hockey team on January 26, 2024.
+The arena is also home to the university's women's soccer team.

 History

-Plans for Augustana University to begin playing varsity ice hockey began as far back as 2018 when the school's athletic department decided to move its programs to the NCAA Division I level.
+Plans for Augustana University to begin playing varsity ice hockey began as far back as 2018 when the school's athletic department discussed moving its programs to the NCAA Division I level.
 The school formally announced that it was strongly considering adding a men's ice hockey program in the summer of 2021 but, as the school did not have a sufficient rink at their disposal, the goal was only tentative.
 Less than 4 months later, the school announced they were officially adding the program for the 2023–24 season when they broke ground for the Midco Arena.

+The arena opened in January 2024.
+The Vikings played the first five home games of their inaugural 2023–24 season off campus at Denny Sanford Premier Center.
+Midco Arena hosted its first Vikings game on January 26, 2024, a 2–5 loss to Ferris State.

 Namesake

 Midco is a regional cable provider for North and South Dakota.
-The company was one of several organizations and persons to donate money to Augustana University for the purpose of founding their ice hockey program.
+The company was one of several organizations and persons to donate money to Augustana University for the purpose of founding its ice hockey program.